 - Remove the pancakes from the pan and add 1/2 tablespoon of coconut oil to the pan before cooking the next batch.

-- Store leftovers in an airtight container in the fridge for up to three days or freeze them for up to six months.
+- Store these gluten-free buckwheat pancakes in an airtight container in the fridge for up to three days or freeze them for up to six months.

 - Optional additions: add 1/2 cup each of fresh berries and/or dairy-free chocolate chips to the pancake batter.